top of page

 • Educational or wānanga-based activities

 A Customary Collection Permit must be completed and approved before any collection takes place.
-The rūnanga may place conditions on where, when, and how collection occurs, to ensure the ongoing protection of these taonga.
+The rūnanga may place conditions on where, when, and how collection occurs to ensure the ongoing protection of these taonga.

 Commercial Use

-All pounamu and āotea collected for commercial purposes — including carving for sale — must comply with Makaawhio’s management plan and any relevant licences or agreements.
-Unauthorised collection or sale is not permitted and may result in enforcement action under the Act.
+All commercial activity must comply with Makaawhio’s Pounamu Resource Management Plan and any relevant licences or agreements.
+Unauthorised collection or sale may result in enforcement action under the Ngāi Tahu (Pounamu Vesting) Act 1997.

 Applying for a Permit